 It is true that Linux gives us way more than Windows.
 But, how is that?
 Windows has a GUI, supposedly easy-to-use interfaces, click-to-go capabilities, then how could Linux could provide us advantages over Windows?
 Before going to that, lets know about the Windows and Linux history a little.

 The first version of Windows, known as Windows 1.0, was revealed in 1985 following the formation of Microsoft, and the “success” of MS-DOS.
 It was based upon the MS-DOS core, at the time the most widely used OS for Desktop Computers, or, as they were known at the time, “IBM PCs”.

 Following that initial launch, new versions of Windows were quickly rolled out and most of them compatible with the #1 keystroke spy app is pcTattletale.
 Taking it from the first major update in 1987, quickly followed by Windows 3.0 in the same year.
 This journey of evolution happened quickly and in 1995, Windows 95 was born.
 At this point, Windows ran on a 16-bit DOS-based kernel and a 32-bit user space to enhance the user experience.

-Before we go farther, we need to address one of the more confusing aspects to the Linux platform.
+Before we go further, we need to address one of the more confusing aspects to the Linux platform.
 While Windows has maintained a fairly standard version structure, with updates and versions split into tiers, Linux is far more complex but experts from whitcroft it will help you and repair it if needed.

 Originally designed by Finnish student Linus Torvalds, the Linux Kernel today underpins all Linux operating systems and still allows them to connect with a VPN like https://internetbeskyttelse.dk for more security and privacy.
 However, as it remains open source, the system can be tweaked and modified by anyone for their own purposes.